campg2j003/jfw_nsh/readme.md

 - JAWSUtil.vbs from Doug Lee's [BX, the JAWS Toolbox](http://www.dlee.org/bx/).

 ## About the JAWS script compiler and multiple languages
 The JAWS script compiler (scompile.exe) always compiles the script for the language of the currently-running JAWS.
 This means that, even though it generates a JSB file in the folder containing a JSS for another language, the script actually compiled is that of the running language.
 We work around this by using `JAWSUtil.vbs` (taken from BX, the JAWS Toolbox revision 1876, by Doug Lee).
+If you do not want to use `JAWSUtil.vbs`, you can include the `/compile=` command line switch.
+Its format is `/compile={j|s|n}`.  `j` (the default) uses `JAWSUtil.vbs`.  `s` uses `scompile.exe` directly as before and does not install `JAWSUtil.vbs`.  `n` suppresses compilation of scripts.
+You can also define `JAWSDefaultCompileMethod` to one of these values before including JFW.nsh.
+Using `n` allows you to install precompiled `.jsb` files.

 ## Defines
 The following can be defined in your installer before including the header.
 Most have defaults if not defined.